Jibacat/react-in-typescript/README.md

 ### 1. Init npm in project

 Firstly, We should install `node` in global environment.
 And then type `npm init` command to init the npm in an empty diretory.
-After finished that, a `package.json` file will be generated in the root path.
+After finished that, a `package.json` file will be generated in the root path of directory.

 ### 2. Add React packages

 To develop a react project, we need install the basic react library.
-Type `npm i -S react react-dom` and then finish the installation in few seconds.
+Type `npm i -S react react-dom` command and then finish the installation in few seconds.

 ### 3. Add Typescript packages

-Then we need install typescript packages.
-Type `npm i -D typescript @types/react @types/react-dom` to get it.
+Then we should install typescript packages.
+Type `npm i -D typescript @types/react @types/react-dom` command to get it.

-And then add configuration to support the typescript `touch tsconfig.json`
+To support `typescript` and `tsc`, we need configuration file.
+Type `touch tsconfig.json` command to create it and filled with the character below.

 ```
 <!-- tsconfig.json -->